Receive Real-Time Video: Websockets

 📘

-Video websockets are optimized for those doing real-time AI video analysis, providing 360p PNG image frames at 2fps.
+Video websockets are optimized for those doing real-time AI video analysis, providing either 360p PNG image frames at 2fps or H264 bitstreams at a resolution and framerate set by the meeting platform.

-If you're looking to receive real time video for human consumption instead, refer to Real-time Video: RTMP guide.
+If you're looking to receive real time mixed video at 30fps instead, refer to Real-time Video: RTMP guide.

 Quickstart

-To receive raw audio in real-time from a bot, you can leverage Real-Time Websocket Endpoints.
+To receive encoded video in real-time from a bot, you can leverage Real-Time Websocket Endpoints.

 Setup a websocket endpoint

-For demonstration purposes, we've set up a simple websocket receiver to receive and write audio to a file:
+For demonstration purposes, we've set up a simple websocket receiver to receive and write video to a file:

 import WebSocket from 'ws';